Decidability of the Brinkmann Problems for endomorphisms of the free group: Brinkmann Problems for the free group

-The initial work of Brinkmann (proving the decidability of $\BrPa(\Fn)$ and $\BrCPa(\Fn)$) found natural continuation in the preprint \cite{logan_conjugacy_2023}, where Logan uses recent Mutanguha's techniques extending to endomorphisms the computability of the fixed subgroups of~$\Fn$ (see~\cite{mutanguha_constructing_2022}) to prove the decidability of \CP\ for ascending HNN-extensions of free groups.
-On his way to this result, Logan considers and solves several variants of the Brinkmann Problem (involving both monomorphisms and general endomorphisms of $\Fn$) including $\BrPm(\Fn)$ and $\BrCPm(\Fn)$.
-In this note, we extend a bit further Logan's analysis to prove the decidability of the general endomorphism cases.
+The initial work of Brinkmann (proving the decidability of $\BrPa(\Fn)$ and $\BrCPa(\Fn)$) found natural continuation in \cite{logan_conjugacy_2023}, where Logan uses Mutanguha's recent techniques extending to endomorphisms the computability of the fixed subgroups of~$\Fn$ (see \cite{mutanguha_constructing_2022}) to prove the decidability of \CP\ for ascending HNN-extensions of free groups.
+On his way to this result, Logan considers and solves several variants of the Brinkmann Problem including $\BrPm(\Fn)$ and $\BrCPm(\Fn)$, and two-sided versions of both problems.
+While not answering the general question for endomorphisms, in \cite[Section 5]{logan_conjugacy_2023}, Logan proves two results for endomorphisms that we will use to extend his analysis to reach the decidability of the general endomorphism cases.